myshell-ai/AIlice/README.md

 <a name="guide-to-choosing-an-llm"></a>
 ### Guide to Choosing an LLM

-Updated on Jan 23, 2025.
+Updated on Aug 15, 2025.

-Currently, Ailice can **handle more complex tasks using the locally run 72B open-source model (qwen-2.5-72b-instruct running on 4090x2)**, with performance approaching that of GPT-4 level models.
+Currently, Ailice can **handle more complex tasks using the locally run 72B open-source model (qwen-2.5-72b-instruct running on 4090x2)**.
 Considering the low cost of open-source models, we highly recommend users to start using them.
 Moreover, localizing LLM operations ensures absolute privacy protection, a rare quality in AI applications in our time.
 Click [here](#example-2-lm-studio) to learn how to run LLM locally.
-For users whose GPU conditions are insufficient to run large models, this is not a problem.
-You can use the online inference service (such as openrouter, this will be mentioned next) to access these open-source models (though this sacrifices privacy).
-Although open-source models cannot yet fully rival commercial GPT-4 level models, you can make agents excel by leveraging different models according to their strengths and weaknesses.
+For users whose GPU conditions are insufficient to run large models, you can use the online inference service (such as openrouter, this will be mentioned next) to access these open-source models (though this sacrifices privacy).
+You can make agents excel by leveraging different models according to their strengths and weaknesses.
 For details, please refer to [Using Different Models in Different Agents](#using-different-models-in-different-agents).

-**claude-3-5-sonnet** provides the best performance.
+**claude-3-5-sonnet/claude-3-7-sonnet/claude-sonnet-4/gemini-2.5-pro** provides the best performance.

+**z-ai/glm-4.5** is very close to top-tier performance.

+**qwen-2.5-72b-instruct** provides the best performance at the 70B level

 **gpt-4-turbo**/**gpt-3.5-turbo** is surprisingly lazy, and we have never been able to find a stable prompt expression.
 **gpt-4o** used to have top-tier performance, but currently (similar to the previous turbo models) they exhibit laziness issues in function calls.
 We no longer recommend using them.

-Among the open-source models, the ones that usually perform well include:

-- **qwen-2.5-72b-instruct**
-- **deepseek-ai/DeepSeek-V3**

 For users whose hardware capabilities are insufficient to run open-source models locally and who are unable to obtain API keys for commercial models, they can try the following options:

-- **openrouter** This service can route your inference requests to various open-source or commercial models without the need to deploy open-source models locally or apply for API keys for various commercial models.
-It's a fantastic choice.
-Ailice automatically supports all models in OpenRouter.
-You can choose autorouter:openrouter/auto to let the autorouter automatically route for you, or you can specify any specific model configured in the config.json file.
-Thank @babybirdprd for recommending OpenRouter to me.
+- **openrouter/apipie** These services can route your inference requests to various open-source or commercial models without the need to deploy open-source models locally or apply for API keys for various commercial models.
+They're fantastic choices.
+Ailice automatically supports all models in OpenRouter/Apipie.
+Thanks @babybirdprd for recommending OpenRouter to me.

-- **groq:llama3-70b-8192** Of course, Ailice also supports other models under Groq.
-One issue with running under Groq is that it's easy to exceed rate limits, so it can only be used for simple experiments.

 <a name="the-most-outstanding-open-source-model"></a>
 ### The Most Outstanding Open-source Model

 We will select the currently best-performing open-source model to provide a reference for users of open-source models.

+- The best among all models: **z-ai/glm-4.5**.
+This model provides excellent performance, but exceeds the hardware capabilities of the vast majority of people, so it's not suitable for local running.

-- The best among all models: **qwen-2.5-72b-instruct**. qwen-2.0-72b-instruct was the first open-source model with practical value, and version 2.5 continues to improve.
-Its execution capability is approaching that of Claude-3.5-sonnet.
+- **qwen-2.5-72b-instruct** qwen-2.0-72b-instruct was the first open-source model with practical value, and version 2.5 continues to improve.
+It provides inexpensive models for relatively simple tasks, and is also the best model that most people can run locally.

-- The second-best performing models: **deepseek-ai/DeepSeek-V3**.
-This model demonstrates excellent performance, but compared to Qwen 2.5, it exhibits more hallucinations in certain investigation and search tasks, thus ranking second.

 If you find a better model, please let me know.